fjfinch/dns-server-ansible/README.md

 git clone https://github.com/fjfinch/dns-server-ansible.git
 ```

-Go to the `ansible/` folder and change the network variables in `main.yml`.

 3 - Pull required roles:
 ```bash
 ansible-galaxy collection install -r requirements.yml
 ```

+4.1 - Change the variables in `main.yml`
-4 - Execute the playbook:
+4.2 - Execute the playbook:
 ```bash
 ansible-playbook main.yml -K
 ```

+---

-When the playbook executes the task *netplan*, it will give the device a static IP.
-If you used SSH to connect, the session will automatically terminate.
+Note: When the playbook executes the task *netplan*, it will give the device a static IP.
+If you used SSH to connect to your device, the session will automatically terminate.
+Login with the new IP address.

 Pihole container need some extra configuration:
 ```bash